 Some infants are born with or develop head-shape deformities, such as plagiocephaly (a flat spot on the head), during the first few months of life.
 Depending on the severity of of the condition, infants may need physical therapy or a custom-molded helmet they will wear for a few months.
 To evaluate plagiocephaly, we use an advanced tool called the STARscanner.
 This state-of-the-art equipment eliminates the need for a plaster cast of your child’s head by taking a painless 3-D picture.
 There’s no radiation and doctors use the image to diagnose your child’s head-shape abnormality and determine treatment.

-The Little Bites Feeding Program is designed for children who have problems eating and swallowing due to motor, sensory or behavioral problems.
+The Wolfson Children's Feeding Program is designed for children who have problems eating and swallowing due to motor, sensory or behavioral problems.

 Wheelchair and Equipment Clinic